stateio/stateio.github.com/source/_posts/2012-11-09-hacking-letterpress.markdown

-Inside your iPhone, the dictionary is spread across a series of text files located in `/<Letterpress folder>/Letterpress.app/o/[aa-zz].txt`.
-For instance, `aa.txt` contains all the words that begin with aa, and so on and so forth.
+Inside your iPhone, the dictionary is spread across a series of text files located in `/<Letterpress folder>/Letterpress.app/o/[ab-zz].txt`.
+For instance, `ab.txt` contains all the words that begin with aa, and so on and so forth.

-Howver, digging around a bunch of text files is no fun, and so I decided to write a tool to help me out.
+However, digging around a bunch of text files is no fun, and so I decided to write a tool to help me out.

-<h2>Automating Letterpress cheating</h2>
+## Automating Letterpress cheating

 First of all, it's a common misconception that you need to jailbreak a phone in order to access an individual app's files.